Engineering-Research-and-Development/true-connector/README.md

 ```
 docker-compose down -v
 ```

 At this point, you should be able to use TRUE Connector and send messages.
 How to send messages, check following link [Send multipart mix request]():

-## Endpoints <a name="enpoints"></a>
+## Endpoints <a name="endpoints"></a>
 The TRUE Connector will use two protocols (http and https) as described by the Docker Compose File.
 It will expose the following endpoints:

 ```
 /proxy
 ```

-to receive data incomming request, and based on received request, forward request to Execution Core Connector (the P endpoint in the above picture)
+to receive data incoming request, and based on received request, forward request to Execution Core Connector (the P endpoint in the above picture)

 ```
 /data
 ```

 to receive data (IDS Message) from a sender connector (the B endpoint in the above picture) Furthermore, just for testing it will expose (http and https):

 ```
 /about/version
 ```

-returns business logic version
+returns business logic version .

 ## Connector reachability <a name="reachability"></a>